 A better view of the central driver's seat is provided here.

-This machine is underway during training.
 The wide spacing of the front windows marks this as an early production vehicle; on later production LVT1s the front windows were much closer together.
-(Picture taken in May 1942 by Alfred T. Palmer; available from Library of Congress.)
+(Picture from Tank Data, vol. 1.)

 The spacing of the cab windows indicate this is a later production vehicle.
 (Picture from Research, Investigation and Experimentation in the Field of Amphibian Vehicles.)